 Why seek to hold a bar liable for injuries, instead of the drunk driver?

 A Dram Shop case is often pursued in addition to a lawsuit against the drunk driver.
 It makes sense to seek recovery from the establishment that served the drunk driver for two primary reasons.
 First, owners and managers have a legal duty to serve alcohol responsibly and when they fail to do so it is important to hold them accountable.
 Second, it is not uncommon for the individual who caused your injuries to be unable to adequately compensate you.
 Medical care and treatment following a drunk-driving accident can be extensive and expensive.

 If you are facing mounting medical bills, it is important to seek a settlement that best positions you to get back on your feet.
 Our Philadelphia Dram Shop attorneys ensure you are able to do just that.
 Achieving sizable settlements on behalf of injured clients, however, is only half of our approach.
 At all stages in our work together, we build up your weaknesses to make them strengths.
 We ensure that you are strong in all areas of your life so that you can emerge from your legal case standing on both feet.

 If you have been injured by a drunk driver, contact our experienced Philadelphia Dram Shop attorneys today for guidance

 A drunk driver is not the only party potentially liable for injuries that you sustained in a collision.
 Our skilled Pennsylvania Dram Shop attorneys help you recover from all liable parties.
-Call The Law Offices of Michael T. van der Veen for a free initial consultation to discuss your case and legal options.
+Call van der Veen, O’Neill, Hartshorn, and Levin for a free initial consultation to discuss your case and legal options.
 Meet directly with attorney van der Veen or another Philadelphia Dram Shop attorney on the team.
 Reach us at (215) 515-6892 any hour of the day, or contact us online.
 If you can’t come to our downtown Philadelphia office, we will come to you.